Health awareness

 “For all of us, let’s get creative.
 We’ve seen what our communities can do when it comes to new and effective ways to reach populations for vaccination.”

-“Our purpose is clear: How do we take what we’ve learned from the pandemic and translate it to our work to increase vaccination rates for all recommended vaccines for all populations, including underserved communities and communities of color to help protect public health?
+“Our purpose is clear: How can we continue to increase vaccination rates for all recommended vaccines for all populations, including underserved communities, to help protect public health?
 There is an urgency to this work,” said Dr. Otoo.

 “We’re surrounded by so much information coming at us from so many directions, and it can be hard to make sense of where to go for guidance or answers,” said Dr. Otoo.
 “It’s so important to make sure that we’re providing information that parents can understand to help them make informed decisions about vaccination for their families, as well as overall health care.”

-For more than 130 years, MSD has been a pioneer in the fight against vaccine-preventable diseases.
+For more than 100 years, MSD has been a pioneer in the fight against vaccine-preventable diseases.
 But the burden is still too high, and new threats to global health will emerge.
-That’s why we are continuing to invest in groundbreaking research and breakthrough technologies to help protect against these potentially life-altering vaccine-preventable diseases.
-We are also engaging partners globally, nationally and locally to help recover vaccination rates impacted by the pandemic, build trust and improve access to vaccines.
+That’s why we are continuing to invest in groundbreaking research and breakthrough technologies to help protect against a variety of potentially serious infectious diseases.
+We’re also collaborating globally, nationally and locally to build trust, enable access and improve vaccination rates.